marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 ## The test runs

 The following sections describe the tests runs that I did to complete the kata.
 For each test run I will describe the test and production code I wrote, how I felt before I ran `npm run tcr` and ... yes, what happened.

+I did not enable auto-run of this command on every save.
+This is of course possible, but I think it take some of the thoughtfulness out of the process and just make it stressful.
+TCR is about, and forces you to, thinking carefully about the next step - not going fast.

 ### First test run